AlCurry/Psychic-Game/README.md

 # Psychic-Game

-### A letter is selected at random by the game and the user has 9 tries to guess it correctly
+### Assignment 3, GWU full stack program, using html, js, bootstrap & css.

-### Assignment 3, GWU full stack program, used html, js, bootstrap & css.
+A letter is selected at random by the game and the user has 9 tries to guess it correctly